Building Iowa's EV Corridors

 Alternative fuel corridors are federally designated routes on major highways that allow for inter-city, regional and national travel using lower-emission vehicles.
 Iowa currently has four alternative fuel corridors: Interstates 80, 380, 29, and 35.

 Why are we investing in electric vehicle infrastructure?

 Iowa is a proud and nationally recognized leader in renewable energy and biodiesel and ethanol production.
 Our state has made a significant investment in renewable fuel infrastructure.
 State leaders, local communities, private companies, and utilities are making solid progress in adding electric vehicle infrastructure to our diverse fuel mix.

-Iowa will remain unwavering in our support for varied fuel resources and associated infrastructure, including ethanol, biodiesel, renewable natural gas, and electric.
+While investment in electric vehicle charging infrastructure is important to our future, our transportation system must continue to support all types of vehicles and their fuel needs.
+We will remain unwavering in our support for varied fuel resources and associated infrastructure, including ethanol, biodiesel, renewable natural gas, and electric.

 WHAT ARE WE DOING TO SUPPORT ELECTRIC VEHICLE INFRASTRUCTURE?

 With an uptick in drivers choosing electric vehicles, Iowa has developed a plan to support the needs of those drivers.

 Our Electric Vehicle Deployment Plan is part of a broader effort to create a national electric vehicle charging network along major transportation corridors.
 Development of the plan was funded through the 2021 Infrastructure Investment and Jobs Act.